 Battery Park is a public park that occupies the extreme southern tip of Manhattan Island.
 It’s an attractive leafy space with fantastic views across to Brooklyn and New Jersey.
 You can catch a ferry across the bay from here to visit the Statue of Liberty, or the famous old prison island, Ellis Island.

-Best Affordable Hotel: Hilton Garden Inn NYC close to subway station, Wall Street.
-This budget hotel features a TV, a mini-refrigerator, a coffee maker and a laptop -sized safe.
+Best Affordable Hotel: Hilton Garden Inn NYC close to the subway station, Wall Street.
+This budget hotel features a TV, a mini-refrigerator, a coffee maker, and a laptop-sized safe.🔍FIND BEST HOTELS IN FINANCIAL DISTRICT

-3. Upper West Side, best area to stay in New York for families
+3. Upper West Side, where to stay in New York for families

 The Upper West Side of Manhattan is a vast district bordered on the west by the Hudson River and on the east by Central Park.
 This is an affluent, mostly residential neighborhood full of old buildings, many of them converted into exclusive apartments.